roc-streaming/roc-vad/README.md

    --source rtp+rs8m://0.0.0.0:10001 \
    --repair rs8m://0.0.0.0:10002 \
    --control rtcp://0.0.0.0:10003
+endpoint:
+  slot:       0
+  interface:  audiosrc
+  uri:        rtp+rs8m://0.0.0.0:10001
+endpoint:
+  slot:       0
+  interface:  audiorpr
+  uri:        rs8m://0.0.0.0:10002
+endpoint:
+  slot:       0
+  interface:  audioctl
+  uri:        rtcp://0.0.0.0:10003
 ```

 Now, applications that records audio from `Roc Virtual Device #2` gets the sound streamed to receiver from remote senders.
 If there are multiple senders, the streams are mixed.

 > Note that the sound sent to receiver device is not heard locally.
 Receiver device acts as a virtual microphone for other applications, not as a player for received sound.
-If you need it, you can use third-party software like [BlockHole](https://github.com/ExistentialAudio/BlackHole) to create a loopback from receiver device to local speakers.
+If you need it, you can use third-party software like [BlackHole](https://github.com/ExistentialAudio/BlackHole) to create a loopback from receiver device to local speakers.
 Or don't use virtual device at all and instead run [roc-recv](https://roc-streaming.org/toolkit/docs/tools/command_line_tools.html) command-line tool.

 ### Inspecting devices